 Tata Steel Group, an integrated steel company and one of the world’s most geographically diversified steel suppliers, used to have planning data spread across the company in hundreds of spreadsheets.
 With Anaplan, sales and operations data are connected on one platform, and as a result, the company now has more accurate pricing, procurement, and delivery forecasts.

-We can do things two to three times quicker and more efficiently than we ever did before.
+We can do things 2 to 3 times quicker and more efficiently than we ever did before

 Tata Steel Europe, producer of some 10 million tons of steel annually, used to run its sales and supply chain operations through hundreds of spreadsheets.
 A change to the company’s business model—from manufacturing all materials internally to purchasing more materials externally—called for a new way to seamlessly link purchasing to the operational planning process.

 Leaders at Tata Steel selected the Anaplan platform and modeled most of the supply chain to ensure that they got the process right.
 “This type of flexibility and scalability to re-engineer models, hierarchy, or basic datasets would be next to impossible with other solutions,” said Ardy Duwel, Head of Commercial Projects.

 Sales and operations are now directly connected on one platform; as a result, planners now have more accurate pricing, procurement, and delivery forecasts.
 They also have more time.
 “The single source and transparency mean we can do things two to three times quicker and more efficiently than we ever did before,” said Duwel.
 “We will now have much more data around transactions by which we can strengthen our analytical improvement loop.”
 He adds that Anaplan’s ease of use is powering business transformation, as new ideas are being put into practice rather than just being discussed.